-What you need to know about Yom Kippur
+What you need to know about Yom Kippur — including how recent hurricanes disrupted holiday plans

 Yom Kippur, like other Jewish holidays, changes dates from year to year because its timing is based on the Hebrew calendar.

-This year, Yom Kippur began at sunset on Sunday, Sept.
-24, and ends at sunset on Monday.
+This year, Yom Kippur begins at sunset on Friday, Oct.
+11, and ends at sunset on Saturday.

-Note: Editor’s note: A version of this article was originally published on Sept.
-25, 2023.
-It has been updated with information about Yom Kippur 2024.